lj-ditrapani/SWE430/markdown/example1.markdown

     stringStat.countLowerCaseLetters = function() {
     };

 The assertions for the "Count lower-case characters" test now all fail with a result of `undefined`.
-Now we can implement the body of the `countLowerCaseLetters` function.
+Let's implement the body of the `countLowerCaseLetters` function.
 First, we add the string parameter to the function.
 The body of the function should be very similar to the `countUpperCaseLetters` function.
 So let's copy the code we wrote for `countUpperCaseLetters` and modify it to make it count lower-case letters instead.

     stringStat.countLowerCaseLetters = function(string) {
         var i, code, count = 0;